laurahohlsiepe/laurahohlsiepe/README.md

 ### Hi there 👋

+My name is Laura and I am currently learning how to code at the Coding Bootcamps Europe.

 <!--
 **laurahohlsiepe/laurahohlsiepe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.